-The University of the Pacific Master of Science in Clinical Nutrition Future Education Model Graduate Program (GP) has been granted candidate status by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics
+The University of the Pacific Master of Science in Clinical Nutrition Future Education Model Graduate Program (GP) has been granted full accreditation term by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, ending June 30, 2031.
+The next accreditation review will be held in 2031.